-Let $X$ be a smooth variety of dimension~$n$ over $\R$ with $X(\R)=\varnothing$.
-In addition to the classes $\omega^i\in H^{i}_G(X(\C),\Z(i))$ coming from the cohomology of the Galois group~$G$, the $G$-equivariant cohomology of~$X(\C)$ contains the $G$\nobreakdash-equivariant Chern classes of the tangent bundle of~$X(\C)$, first introduced by Kahn~\cite{kahnchern}, which we denote $c_i\in H^{2i}_G(X(\C),\Z(i))$.
+We refer to Remarks \ref{remsomega3} for more context and for a short direct proof of Theorem \ref{omega3intro}.

 The main thrust of the present article is the observation that the relation $\omega^3=0$ given by Theorem \ref{omega3intro} when $n=2$ fits, in higher dimensions, into a maze of polynomial relations between $\omega$ and the $c_i$.
-To give one example, the~identity
+To give one example, the identity

 always holds when $n=4$ (see Remark \ref{evendimrmks} (iii)).
-We refer to Proposition \ref{lowrelations} for more examples of such polynomial relations (in equivariant cohomology with~$\Z/2$ coefficients, or, equivalently, between the reductions modulo~$2$ of~$\omega$ and of the~$c_i$) in low dimensions, and to Theorems \ref{reltopo} and \ref{reltopoZ} for general constructions of relations of this kind.
+We refer to Proposition \ref{lowrelations} for more examples of such polynomial relations (in equivariant cohomology with~$\Z/2$ coefficients, or, equivalently, between the reductions modulo~$2$ of~$\omega$ and of the~$c_i$) in low dimensions.

 That such relations exist, at least modulo~$2$, can be seen as follows.
 It was discovered by Wu \cite{Wu} that some polynomials in the Stiefel--Whitney classes of the tangent bundle vanish for all compact~$\ci$ manifolds of a fixed dimension.
 These relations were refined and eventually fully understood in successive works of Dold \cite{Dold}, Massey \cite{Massey} and Brown and Peterson \cite{BP, BP2}---as it turns out, they can always be explained by an analysis of the interaction between Poincar\'e duality and Steenrod operations.
 Writing out the Stiefel\nobreakdash--Whitney classes of the tangent bundle of the compact~$\ci$ manifold $X(\C)/G$ as functions of the reductions modulo $2$ of $\omega$ and of the~$c_i$ (see Proposition~\ref{propequivw} and Remark~\ref{rk:SetS/G}~(i)) then yields relations of the desired form, at least when~$X$ is proper.